luabind/luabind/doc/docs.rst

 LUA_API
     If you want to link dynamically against Lua, you can set this define to the import-keyword on your compiler and platform.
-On windows in devstudio this should be ``__declspec(dllimport)`` if you want to link against Lua as a dll.
+On Windows in Visual Studio this should be ``__declspec(dllimport)`` if you want to link against Lua as a dll.

 LUABIND_EXPORT, LUABIND_IMPORT
-    If you want to link against luabind as a dll (in devstudio), you can define ``LUABIND_EXPORT`` to ``__declspec(dllexport)`` and
+    If you want to link against luabind as a dll (in Visual Studio), you can define ``LUABIND_EXPORT`` to ``__declspec(dllexport)`` and
     ``LUABIND_IMPORT`` to ``__declspec(dllimport)`` or
     ``__attribute__ ((visibility("default")))`` on GCC 4.